How to keep my baby cool in summer

 What to do if your baby has been sunburnt?

-If your baby or small child has been sunburnt, it is likely they will also be suffering from heat exhaustion and you should seek medical help.
-Cool the affected area and give plenty to drink to rehydrate.
+If your baby or small child has been sunburnt, they might also be suffering from heat exhaustion.
+Seek medical help immediately.
+In the meantime, cool the affected area and give plenty of fluids to rehydrate.

 For an older child: